 Comment

+Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.3-9.8, and when the plaintiff is a convicted prisoner.

 In a multi-plaintiff or multi-defendant case, the trial judge should consider naming each individual specifically in lieu of using the generic term “officers” or “defendants.”
 In Chinaryan, the Ninth Circuit explained that the jury instructions were “confusing” where the instructions stated that “to establish an unreasonable seizure in this case, the plaintiffs must prove by a preponderance of the evidence that the officers”—plural—“used excessive force.”
 Chinaryan v.
 City of Los Angeles, 113 F.4th 888, 905 (9th Cir.
 2024) (emphasis in original).
 The “officers” jury instruction language was confusing because it “required the jury to evaluate the excessiveness of the force used by the officers collectively rather than consider whether any single officer used excessive force.”
 Id.
 In light of Chinaryan, the trial judge may consider using a special verdict to identify the specific findings as to each plaintiff and defendant.

 The Eighth Amendment imposes on prison officials a duty to “take reasonable measures to guarantee the safety of the inmates.”
 Farmer v.
 Brennan, 511 U.S. 825, 832 (1994) (citing Hudson v.
 Palmer, 468 U.S. 517, 526-27 (1984)).
 This includes a duty to protect prisoners from violence at the hands of other prisoners.
 Id. at 833.
 See also Cortez v.
 Skol, 776 F.3d 1046, 1050-53 (9th Cir.
 2015) (holding that the mother of prisoner who suffered severe brain damage following an attack by two other inmates raised genuine issues on Eighth Amendment claim in light of evidence that one guard escorted three hostile, half-restrained, high-security prisoners through isolated prison passage in contravention of prison policy and practice).
 “A prison official’s ‘deliberate indifference’ to a substantial risk of serious harm to an inmate violates the Eighth Amendment.”
 Farmer, 511 U.S. at 828 (citing Wilson v.
 Seiter, 501 U.S. 294 (1991); and Estelle v.
 Gamble, 429 U.S. 97 (1976)).
 “While Estelle establishes that deliberate indifference entails something more than mere negligence, the cases are also clear that it is satisfied by something less than acts or omissions for the very purpose of causing harm or with knowledge that harm will result.”
 Id. at 835.